stopachka/pg-essays/book/gen/html_cache/150_invtrendtransformed.md

 \[7\] If idea clashes got bad enough, it could change what it means to be a startup.
 We currently advise startups mostly to ignore competitors.
 We tell them startups are competitive like running, not like soccer; you don't have to go and steal the ball away from the other team.
 But if idea clashes became common enough, maybe you'd start to have to.
 That would be unfortunate.

-**Thanks** to Sam Altman, Paul Buchheit, Dalton Caldwell, Patrick Collison, Jessica Livingston, Andrew Mason, Geoff Ralston, and Garry Tan for reading drafts of this.